carolinaah/DataBox/README.md

 ![new wireframe 1](https://user-images.githubusercontent.com/32470972/52188168-358baa00-27ff-11e9-83cb-de974f655e85.png)

 After the feedback received, I concluded that the best way to show the data was using a scatterplot.
 The scatterplot allows the reader to understand the relationship between two variables without going into specific details, which is the goal of the graph.
+Below you can find the scatterplot I have created for this dataset.
+As a note, the quality of the image changed when uploading it.

 ![oecdscatterplot](https://user-images.githubusercontent.com/32470972/52190492-7f7b8c80-280d-11e9-8037-9bc0a557b5d2.png)